Batu Caves is one of the most popular tourist attractions in Kuala Lumpur.

-Batu Caves is a must-visit tourist attraction when you are in Kuala Lumpur, Malaysia.
-It can be reached about half an hour’s drive from the city center.
+Batu Caves is a must-visit Hindu temple when you are in Kuala Lumpur, Malaysia.
+It is only half an hour of driving distance from the city center.

-The Batu Caves are located within a high limestone outcropping said to be around 400 million years old.
-It was used as the shelters by the indigenous Temuan people.
-The caves were discovered by William T. Hornaday, an American taxidermist.
+It is located within a high limestone hill 400 million years old.
+The caves were used as a shelter by the indigenous Temuan people.
+Subsequently, they were discovered by William T. Hornaday, an American taxidermist.

 K. Thamboosamy Pillay, a Tamil Hindu community leader, built the temple within the caves in 1891.
 He took inspiration from the mouth of the cave that strongly resembled a ‘vel’ – the head of Lord Murugan’s celestial spear.